Prospects for quantum process tomography at high energies: A review on quantum maps, Choi matrices and process tomography

 \subsection{Quantum channels}

-In quantum information theory,\footnote{Detailed discussions on the contents covered in this section can be found in standard quantum information theory textbooks.
-See e.g.\ \cite{nielsen00,qubitguide}.} the general evolution of a subsystem, which may be interacting with another system (e.g.\ environment), is described by the {\it quantum channel}.
+In quantum information theory (see e.g.\ \cite{nielsen00,qubitguide}), the general evolution of a subsystem, which may be interacting with another system (e.g.\ environment), is described by the {\it quantum channel}.
 Let ${\cal S}({\cal H})$ be the set of density operators (i.e.\ quantum states) on a Hilbert space, $\cal H$.
 The quantum channel, ${\cal E}$, is a linear map from an initial density operator to a final one, ${\cal E}: {\cal S}(\Hin) \to {\cal S}(\Hout)$.
 As indicated, the Hilbert spaces for the initial and final states need not be the same.
 Quantum channels can be obtained by the following operational steps: \begin{description}

 \item[ {[0]} ]

 We prepare the system in the initial state, $\rin \in {\cal S}(\Hin)$.

 \item[ {[1]} ]